top of page

 🙏 Respect the Foundations

-If you're a dancer, DJ, or just a fan, take time to honor the roots.
+If you're a dancer, DJ, or fan, take time to honor the roots.
 Hip Hop is more than entertainment — it’s culture, history, and resilience.

-👉 Keep learning, keep moving, and remember the legends who made it all possible.
+👉 Keep learning, keep moving, and remember the early pioneers of hip hop dance who made it all possible.

 4690 Hoffner Ave, Orlando,